dougbutner/web-4/README.md

 ___

-# **Proof of Individuality - Biometric Secrets + Protecting Identity**
+# **Proof of Individuality - Biometric Secret Keys + Protecting Identity**
 > **Please Note:** There are solutions available today (like [FaceTec](https://www.facetec.com/) and [BrightID](https://www.brightid.org/)) that solve the same issues presented here.
-This paper seeks to outline a "better" system (decentralized + open source) that can be ran without a centralized actor, while not providing specifics to accomplish these goals.
+This paper seeks to outline a web 3-based system (decentralized + open source) that can run without a centralized actor, while not providing specifics to accomplish these goals.
+This is more of a thought experiement.

 **Biometric secrets** are akin to any cryptographic secret key, they are a hash of information.
 Instead of being generated alongside a public key, the information hashed in a biometric secret comes from a person's biometric expression.
 In today's biometric space, static images are most commonly used for things like fingerprint and facial recognition, and geometry is the means to compare this data.